mthorning/matt-thorning.dev/src/pages/2019-20-01-using-closure.md

 console.log(counter()) //3
 ```

-Now, it was pretty clear to me what was happening, the outer function (which is an Immediately Invoked Function Expression or IIFE for short) declares the count variable, assigns the number zero to it and then returns the inner function.
+Now, it was pretty clear to me what was happening; the outer function (which is an Immediately Invoked Function Expression or IIFE for short) declares the count variable, assigns the number zero to it and then returns the inner function.
 This inner function is executed each time we call `count()` and 'knows' about the count variable because it has closure over it.

 So all well and good.
 The bit that was not clear to me was _why_ this would be useful!
-I would like to demonstrate a couple of ways in which I repeatedly use closures in my daily coding.
+As such, I would like to demonstrate a couple of ways in which I use closures in my daily coding.

 ---

 The first technique is encapsulation.
 This is a way of creating a module where the inner workings are private and you only expose certain methods to interact with them.
-It is exactly what is happening in the example above but it is (hopefully!) easier to see why it is useful if we can use some code with a bit more going on.
+It is exactly what is happening in the example above but it is (hopefully!) easier to see why it is useful when we look at some code which has a bit more going on.

 ```javascript
 const library = (function() {